sofort-impfen-de/services/data/README.md

 [zip code A],[zip code B],[distance in km]

 The data for the zip codes areas was extracted from OpenStreetMap (© OpenStreetMap contributors).
 The OSM data is available under the OpenStreetMap license, please look at [the OpenStreetMap website](https://www.openstreetmap.org/copyright) for more information.

+The `distances.json` and `distances-areas.json` are generated from this CSV file using the fittingly named Python scripts in the `.scripts` directory.